bitsofcotton/goki_check_cc/README.md

 # Known Bug not to be fixed.
 The bump command returns tilt ignored result.
-This is because we integrate local focuses and integration itself ignores differential offset part.

 # Another downloads
 * https://konbu.azurewebsites.net/ (Sample Site)